 1. Ride height may only be altered by suspension adjustments, the use of spacing blocks, leaf spring shackles, torsion bar levers, or change or modification of springs or coil spring perches.
 This does not allow the use of spacers that alter suspension geometry, such as those between the hub carrier and lower suspension arm.

 2. Suspension bushings may be replaced with bushings of any materials (except metal) if they fit in the original location.
 Offset bushings may be used.
-In a replacement bushing, the amount of metal relative to the amount of non-metallic material may not be increased.
+In a replacement bushing, the amount of metal in a replacement bushing may not be increased relative to the amount of metal found in a standard bushing for the particular application.
+Solid metal bushings are specifically prohibited unless there is a solid metal bushing as an OE part for the specific year/make/model.
 This does not authorize a change in type of bushing (e.g., ball and socket replacing a cylindrical bushing) or use of a bushing with an angled hole whose direction differs from that of the original bushing.
 If the standard bushing accommodated multi-axis motion via compliance of the component material(s), the replacement bushing may not be changed to accommodate such motion via a change in bushing type, for example to a spherical bearing or similar component involving internal moving parts.
 Pins or keys may be used to prevent the rotation of alternate bushings but may serve no other purpose than that of retaining the bushing in the desired position.

 3. The following allowances apply to strut-type suspensions.
 Adjustable camber plates may be installed at the top of the strut and the original upper mounting holes may be slotted.
 The drilling of holes to perform the installation is permitted.
 The center clearance hole may not be modified.
 Any type of bearing or bushing may be used in the adjustable camber plate attachment to the strut.
 The installation may incorporate an alternate upper spring perch/seat and/or mounting block (bearing mount).
 Any ride height change resulting from installation of camber plates is allowed.
 Caster changes resulting from the use of camber plates are permitted.